Sensirion/arduino-i2c-scd4x/README.md

 ## Warnings
 - not all functions are implemented
-- not compatible with other SCD4x arduino libraries
+- not compatible with other SCD4x Arduino libraries
 - only tested with the esp32
 - under active development